On the opening night of the 17th Zurich Film Festival, there was a sparkling surprise: Miniature Moët & Chandon Champagne.

 Here's a scene from the movie starring Morgane Ferru and Sven Schelker:

 And here is the cast and crew on the green carpet.
-From left to right: ___. director Michael Steiner, actress Morgane Ferru, Daniela Widmer, actor Sven Schelker, and David Och.
+From the second on the left to the right: director Michael Steiner, actress Morgane Ferru, Daniela Widmer, actor Sven Schelker, and David Och.

 This goes to show what I love most about the Zurich Film Festival: it is the fact that many movies are screened in the presence of their directors or cast members.
 Be it a major release or an arthouse pick favored by the festivals, the people involved are often seated among mortals like you and me.